 Ah, I love the smell of resolutions in the morning.

 Things I will not be doing right now: apologizing if this is the 17th salad recipe you’ve seen from a blog this week, apologizing for farro (because it’s delicious), apologizing for reminding you that you made some promises to yourself for the year, apologizing that this isn’t a brownie recipe but one for warm farro salad with chickpeas, feta and spicy dressing.
-Yeah, we’re not apologizing for anything this morning.
+Yeah, we’re not apologizing for anything this morning, you know I had to try my new spicy sauce I got from the best hot sauce store.
 I love resolutions personally- change is good.
 Positive change should be celebrated all year round but I’m down with it getting some attention in January.
 That’s not a bad thing.
 And the very best part of a salad is that it makes you feel less guilty when you eat a deep chocolate peppermint sable cookie at work two hours later.

 So a little cheerful reinforcement this morning.
 Whatever you want to do for yourself, you can do.
 If there’s an ass to be kicked, then kick it.
 And remember: farro today means cookie tonight.